-Upon completion of this offering, we will elect to be treated as a business development company registered under the 1940 Act.
+We have elected to be treated as a business development company under the 1940 Act.
 In addition, we will elect to be treated for tax purposes as a regulated investment company, or RIC, under the Internal Revenue Code of 1986.
 As a RIC, we generally will not have to pay corporate level tax on any income we distribute to our stockholders as dividends, allowing us to substantially reduce or eliminate our corporate level tax liability.
-For further information, see "Regulation," "Material U.S. Federal Income Tax Considerations" and "Dividend Reinvestment Plan."
+For further information, see "Regulation," "Material US federal income tax considerations" and "Dividend reinvestment plan."

 We will be internally managed by our officers and directors.
 We will not have a separate investment advisor and, therefore, we will not pay an investment advisory fee.
-We have established a wholly-owned subsidiary that will conduct our daily operations.
-It is currently estimated that our annual operating expenses will be approximately 1% of our total assets.
-There can be no assurance that our actual annual operating expenses will not exceed 1% of our total assets.
+We have established a wholly-owned subsidiary that will conduct our daily administrative operations.
+It is currently estimated that our annual operating expenses will be approximately 2% of our total assets.
+There can be no assurance that our actual annual operating expenses will not exceed 2% of our total assets.

 We have assembled a management team which has extensive experience in our lines of business.
-Our executive officers include David Gladstone, chairman and chief executive officer, and Terry Brubaker, president and chief operating officer.
-Mr. Gladstone has a total of over 25 years of debt and equity financing experience at Allied Capital Corporation (NYSE: ALD) and American Capital Strategies Ltd.
+Our executive officers include David Gladstone, chairman and chief executive officer, and Terry Lee Brubaker, president and chief operating officer.
+Mr. Gladstone has a total of over 25 years of debt and equity financing experience at Allied Capital Corporation (NYSE: ALD) and American Capital Strategies Ltd. (NASDAQ: ACAS).

-(NASDAQ: ACAS).
 Mr. Brubaker has over 25 years of operational expertise in acquiring and managing companies, much of it at James River Corporation.
 Our management, including Messrs.
 Gladstone and Brubaker, will make available significant managerial assistance to the businesses in which we invest, including operational, financial and strategic advice.